 You should not soak cast iron cookware in water because it can rust.
 Cast iron is a very porous material, which means that water can easily seep into the surface and cause oxidation or rust to form.
 Soaking cast iron in water may weaken the structure of your cookware over time, leading to chips or cracks.

-To prevent rust and other damage to your cast iron cookware, it’s important to clean it regularly and make sure that there is no moisture trapped on its surface.
+To prevent rust and other damage to your cast iron cookware, it’s essential to clean it regularly and ensure no moisture is trapped on its surface.
 This can be done by drying your cookware thoroughly after each use, seasoning it with oil to form a protective coating, and storing it properly in a dry location.

 Does Soap and Water Ruin Cast Iron?

-To avoid damaging the seasoning on your cast iron cookware, it’s important to only use mild soap or detergent when cleaning it.
+To avoid damaging the seasoning on your cast iron cookware, only use mild soap or detergent when cleaning it.
 You should also avoid using abrasive chemicals, which can damage the surface of your cookware.

-If you want to keep your cast iron cookware in good condition, it’s essential to clean and care for it properly.
+If you want to keep your cast iron cookware in good condition, cleaning and caring for it properly.
 With a little bit of effort and knowledge, you can ensure that your cast iron cookware lasts for years to come!

 How to Clean Cast Iron